|

 You have now started.

-Add a few more lines of code and t
+Add a few more lines of code and test its

 This is exactly how we start every project.